jacobhogrefe/misty-foglands/README.md

 1. Downloading JDK17
 2. Downloading IntelliJ IDEA
-3. [My Instruction] Run `git clone https://github.com/jacobhogrefe/misty-foglands.git` in the directory of your choosing.
+3. [My Instruction] Run `git clone https://github.com/jacobhogrefe/misty-foglands.git` in the directory of your choosing
+4. [My Instruction] Open the project in IntelliJ
-4. IMPORTANT STEP DO NOT SKIP
+5. IMPORTANT STEP DO NOT SKIP
-5. CLicking the Reload Gradle Button
+6. CLicking the Reload Gradle Button
-6. Running the genSources task
+7. Running the genSources task
-7. Starting Minecraft for the first time
+8. Starting Minecraft for the first time

 These will get the mod environment set up, and what you add next should be reflected in game.